rmandvikar/random2/README.md

 `LockRandom` simply makes pass-through calls to the base instance's methods with a lock, so using a specific seed technically is possible but not done.

 `ThreadStaticRandom` and `ThreadLocalRandom` use similar approaches where a global RNG is used to seed the threads' Random instances.
 A specific seed is meaningless and the base instance is unused.
-The global RNG implementations are not exactly the same so as to keep them as the original authors intended.
+In previous versions, the global RNG implementations were not exactly the same so as to keep them as the original authors intended, but using a cryptographic RNG for the global seed is better.

 To address the shortcomings, a static member with thread-safe impl as `Random.Shared` was added in `net6.0`.
 It uses `ThreadStatic` underneath ([see pr](https://github.com/dotnet/runtime/pull/50297/files#diff-6fa7e54f57878bb019a11332aeeb42c75430a0ac87c78cdfa9ce382137b3d851)).